Is Dried Seaweed Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 With caution.
-Dried seaweed can be part of a healthy pregnancy diet, but moderation is essential due to its high iodine content and potential heavy metal contamination.
+Dried seaweed can be part of a healthy pregnancy diet, but moderation is key due to its high iodine content and potential heavy metal contamination.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.